Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers Without IQ Imbalance

 From another perspective, the decision statistic $\lambda_k$ can be treated as a Gaussian random variable using a central limit argument, when $N$ is large.
-Thus, the BER performance can be approximately estimated as $Q\left(\sqrt{D}\right)$, which makes the deflection ratio a simpler performance criterion.
-It can be observed that the reception performance will be better if the deflection ratio is bigger.
+Thus, the BER performance can be approximately estimated as $Q\left(\sqrt{D}\right)$, which makes the deflection ratio a performance indicator.
+It can thus be observed that the reception performance will be good if the deflection ratio is large.

-With the information of the received reference waveform $p_\text{ref}\left(t\right)$ and the phase difference $\varphi$ (and hence the channel state information), we can evaluate the deflection ratio of the optimal monobit receiver to obtain a general point of view about its performance.
+With the information of received reference waveform $p_\text{ref}\left(t\right)$ and phase offset $\varphi$, we can evaluate the deflection ratio of the optimal monobit receiver to obtain an assessment about its performance.